microsoft/TypeScript/dev.md

 TypeParameters means the abstract Generic Symbol like T, U

-instantiateType  <--------  seems this do the final map work.

 Q: How does Generic works for now?
 A:
 1. get TypeReferenceType(it is a node in fact) of one variable node